appressoas/appressoedu/terminal/README.md

 Remember to use arrow keys up and down to move in history.
 Arrow up takes you through your command history.

+Search in command history by hitting ``Ctrl-R`` and writing something from a previous command.

 ## Tab completion

 You do not need to write the whole command, directory or file name.